AssetFetch/spec/spec.md

 If the client is embedded in a host application, for example as an addon inside a 3D suite, it SHOULD set its first `product` and `product-version` identifier based on the host application and then describe the product and version of the client plugin itself afterwards.

-Examples for proper user-agents are:

 ```
+# Examples for plugins/addons:
 cinema4d/2024.2 MyAssetFetchPlugin/1.2.3
 3dsmax/2023u1 AssetFetchFor3dsMax/0.5.7
 blender/4.0.3 BlenderAssetFetch/v17

+# Example for a standalone client:
 standaloneAssetFetchClient/1.4.2.7
 ```